DriftGuard Security Scanner+

 • obfuscation hints like base64 helpers and long encoded blobs

-• combo risks:
+• combo risks like:

 • shell + network